Amsterdam/data-processing/README.rst

 2. Add your commandline name and location to the `concole_scripts <https://github.com/Amsterdam/data-processing/blob/master/setup.py#L36>`_ in setup.py

 3. Add a rst file to generate the description and argument fields by reusing an `existing rst file <https://github.com/Amsterdam/data-processing/blob/master/sphinx/source/extract/download_from_data_amsterdam.rst>`_.
+Helpers will generate automatically, so you can skip this step if it is only a helper function.
+It uses the `Sphinx Argparse extension http://sphinx-argparse.readthedocs.io/en/latest/`_ to generate the documentation, but needs a rst setup.

 4. Regenerate the documentation using
 .. code-block:: bash